Medway and the region

 I wanted to be close to London and the Medway campus at Kent was the ideal location.

 Medway also has a long and distinguished naval history.
-For instance, the first ship built at Chatham Dockyard took part in the defeat of the Armada; Lord Horatio Nelson joined his first ship at Chatham; and his famous flagship, The Victory, was built here.
+The first ship built at Chatham Dockyard took part in the defeat of the Armada; Lord Horatio Nelson joined his first ship at Chatham; and his famous flagship, The Victory, was built here.

 One of Medway’s most famous inhabitants was Charles Dickens, who lived in Chatham as a child, and later at Gadshill Place in Rochester for 14 years until his death.
 The Medway region also features in many Dickens novels and every year the Dickens Festival celebrates his legacy.